craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/studio-configuration.rst

 |

-See :ref:`newIa-studio-project-time-zone` for more information on how to customize project dates & times displayed on Studio UI
+See :ref:`studio-project-time-zone` for more information on how to customize project dates & times displayed on Studio UI

-.. _newIa-editable-mime-types:
+.. _editable-mime-types:

 -------------------
 Editable Mime Types